| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 The latest standing scientific papers agree that the sun isn't driving the ongoing trend (more here).

-A trend that remained robust despite a deeper than average solar
+A trend that has remained robust despite a quiet sun in recent years,

-minimum, the temporarily offsetting effect of natural and manmade
+as well as the temporary offsetting effect of natural and manmade

 If it were allowed to snowball, and a period of substantial solar